-The plot is fairly standard, albiet uninspiring, screwball fare.
-Lombard plays movie star, Kay Winters, who is on a holiday in Paris in a disguise.
+The story is fairly standard screwball fare.
+Lombard plays a movie star named Kay Winters, who is on a holiday in Paris in a disguise to preserve her anonymity.
 One day in Montmartre, she meets a poor marquis named Rene (Fernand Gravet), who offers to give her a tour of the “real” Paris – not one that you find in guidebooks, but the locals’ city.
-Not long after Kay reveals her true identity to Rene does she return to her home in London; undeterred, Rene follows her, and shows up to her house on the night she’s throwing a costume party.
-Although Kay is allegedly in love with Rene, she sees him as a nuisance.
+Not long after Kay reveals her true identity to Rene does she return to her home in London; undeterred, he follows her to her house on the night she’s throwing a costume party.
+Although Kay is allegedly in love with Rene, she considers him a nuisance.
 To complicate matters, Kay jokingly hires Rene to be her chef, which makes her boyfriend, Phillip (Ralph Bellamy), insanely jealous.
 Rene’s sudden presence in Kay’s life becomes the subject of gossip around London after her friend, Lady Malverton (Isabel Jeans), spreads a rumor that he was hired to be her “love chef.”
 Eventually, Kay admits that she’s in love with Rene, and the film concludes with the couple kissing on stage at the Paris Opera house in front of an audience.

 Are you still with me?

-Fools for Scandal is based on the play “Return Engagement” by Nancy Hamilton, James Shute, and Rosemary Casey, which itself is an adaptation of Richard Sheridan’s “The School for Scandal.”
-The film is the only time Lombard worked at Warner Brothers: she agreed to the role as part of a one-picture freelance deal she signed with the studio in 1937, which gave her a salary of $150,000, the right to choose her own cameraman and costume designer (Ted Tetzlaff and Travis Banton, respectively), and star billing (Carman 2015, pg.
+Fools for Scandal was based on the play “Return Engagement” by Nancy Hamilton, James Shute, and Rosemary Casey, which itself was an adaptation of Richard Sheridan’s “The School for Scandal.”
+It was Lombard’s first and only film for Warner Brothers, and she agreed to the role as part of a one-picture freelance deal she signed with the studio in 1937, which gave her a salary of $150,000, the right to choose her own cameraman and costume designer (Ted Tetzlaff and Travis Banton, respectively), and star billing (Carman 2015, pg.
 158).
-For me, the one bright spot in this otherwise dismal film is Travis Banton’s lovely costumes, especially the elegant black floor-length dress Lombard wears in some of the promotional photos (see below).
-Happily, Banton’s designs are more sophisticated than much of the film’s comedy.
+The one bright spot in this otherwise dismal film are Travis Banton’s lovely costumes, especially the elegant black floor-length dress Lombard wears in some of the promotional photos (see below).
+Happily, Banton’s designs are much more sophisticated than much of the film’s comedy.

-Fools for Scandal was primarily designed to be a star vehicle for Lombard, but it also gave Warner Brothers an opportunity to introduce French actor, Fernand Gravet, to American audiences.
+The film was primarily designed to be a star vehicle for Lombard, but it also gave Warner Brothers an opportunity to introduce French actor, Fernand Gravet, to American audiences.
 This was the second film in Gravet’s two-picture deal with Warners (Life, March 1937, pg.
 24) before he signed with Metro-Goldwyn Mayer in 1938.
-Unfortunately, neither Fools for Scandal nor Gravet’s U.S. career were a hit.
+Unfortunately, neither Fools for Scandal nor Gravet’s U.S. film career were hits.
 Although he occasionally worked with other American filmmakers – most notably William Wyler in How to Steal a Million (1966) – Gravet never rose to leading man status in the United States.

 The second, more practical reason for the “battle of the sexes” trope was that it gave filmmakers an opportunity to circumvent the Production Code.
 Film critic Andrew Sarris famously described the screwball genre as “sex comedies without the sex,” (1975, pg.
 11), referring to the fact that explicit portrayals of “passion” were discouraged under the Code (see below).
 The tension between the romantic leads in screwball comedies (whether it be sexual or otherwise) is therefore considered by most scholars as a substitute for overt sexual expression.